Before you open an eBay Store, you’ll need:

 - an eBay seller account with an automatic payment method on file (learn more about creating a seller account - opens in new window or tab)

-- An idea of what Store features you need.
-Visit the Seller Center - opens in new window or tab to compare our Store packages
+- an idea of what eBay Store features you need (visit the Seller Center - opens in new window or tab to compare eBay Store packages)

 Visit the Seller Center to learn more about the benefits of setting up an eBay Store - opens in new window or tab.